adambard/learnxinyminutes-docs/javascript.html.markdown

  * 1. Numbers, Strings and Operators
  ***********/

-// Javascript has one number type that covers ints and floats.
+// Javascript has one number type, which is a 64-bit IEEE 754 double.
 3 // = 3
 1.5 // = 1.5